FishBowlLab/MTGBuylistScraper/README.md

 2) Preps the cart for you to sell your cards through the site so the user does not need to manually add all the cards

 List of sets retrieved from: https://mtgjson.com/

+Attempting on completing this project using Builder pattern.
+Builder will select which scraper to use and prep the data.

+                                 Builder     ←       CardData
+                                    ↓
+                                ←       →
+                            ↓               ↓
+                        ScraperA        ScraperB
+                            ↓               ↓
+                          result          result